electron/electron/README.md

 [MIT](https://github.com/electron/electron/blob/master/LICENSE)

-When using the Electron or other GitHub logos, be sure to follow the [GitHub logo guidelines](https://github.com/logos).
+When using the Electron or other GitHub logos, please be sure to follow the [GitHub logo guidelines](https://github.com/logos).